getsolus/help-center-docs/docs/packaging/testing-a-package.md

 # Testing a Package

-After building a package, it must be tested against the unstable repo before a pull request can be submitted.
+After building a package, it must be tested against the unstable repository before a pull request can be submitted.
 Each pull request requires you to explain how you tested the package to make sure things work as expected.

-You will use the .eopkg file(s) created by the build process for testing.
+You will use the `.eopkg` file(s) created by the build process for testing.

 ## Install the `.eopkg` Files